-PhD Roboticist · Smart Materials & Actuators · Biomimetic Robotics
+PhD Roboticist · Smart Materials · Biomimetic Robotics

 Industrial Manipulator

-Bistable Mechanism SMA Actuation Flexure Design Energy-Efficient Grasping Compliant End-Effector
+Bistable Mechanism SMA Actuation Flexure Design Compliant End-Effector

 Aerial Gripper

 Seventeen grams.
 No motor.
 No gearbox.
 No tether.
 This four-prong compliant gripper is 3D-printed and powered entirely by SMA wire, exploiting the exceptional energy-to-weight ratio of shape memory alloys to deliver meaningful grasping force within an envelope most actuators cannot match.
-The structure was not designed by hand: topology optimisation algorithmically generated the geometry, finding load paths and material distributions that intuition alone would not reach.
+Topology optimisation algorithmically generated the geometry, finding load paths and material distributions that intuition alone would not reach.
 A self-biasing design means the gripper passively conforms to cylindrical payloads without active control.

 Artificial Muscle

 Not a device worn on top of the body.
 A device implanted inside it.
 This fully implantable actuator measures just 9 mm in diameter and 30 mm in length, yet generates forces comparable to a native lateral gastrocnemius muscle belly, which it directly replaces via bone anchor and Achilles tendon fixation.
 Validated in a bipedal animal model through live survival surgeries and cadaveric specimens, the actuator operates at up to 770 mm/s, equivalent to 77 stroke lengths per second.
-It functions as a tunable clutch: a programmable slack length modulates the timing and magnitude of assistive force during each gait cycle, reducing muscular demand at no additional metabolic cost.
-Where exoskeletons fail because patients stop wearing them, this device has no compliance problem.
-It is already inside.
+It functions as a tunable clutch: a programmable slack length modulates the timing and magnitude of assistive force during each gait cycle.

-Implantable Actuator Artificial Muscle In Vivo Validation Bone Anchor Assistive Force Control
+Implantable Actuator Artificial Muscle In Vivo Validation Assistive Force Control

 Compliant Bone Anchor

-Compliant Mechanism Staged Deployment Mechanical Intelligence Passive Actuation Implantable Device
+Compliant Mechanism Staged Deployment Mechanical Intelligence Implantable Device

 Implanted Brace Devices, Methods, and Systems (U.S. Provisional) USPTO Patent